-The Board of Directors held four regularly scheduled and three special meetings during the 2013 Fiscal Year, one of which was not attended by Mr. Schwartz and Mr. Madden, and acted by unanimous written consent on three occasions during the 2013 Fiscal Year.
-In 2013, each director attended at least 75% of the aggregate number of Board meetings, and each director attended at least 75% of the aggregate number of meetings held by all committees on which he then served.
+The Board of Directors held four regularly scheduled meetings, one of which was not attended by Mr. Madden and one of which was not attended by Ms. Lynch and Mr. Smith since they were not directors at the time of the meeting.
+The Board held two special meetings during the 2014 Fiscal Year, one of which was not attended by Mr. Sachdev.
+The Board acted by unanimous written consent on four occasions during the 2014 Fiscal Year.
+In 2014, each director attended at least 75% of the aggregate number of Board meetings, and each director attended at least 75% of the aggregate number of meetings held by all committees on which he or she then served.